 The University Skills Hub (requires SSO login) provides a gateway to all these training opportunities including the searchable Researcher Training site.

 In addition MRC-funded students have access to programme-specific training opportunities, covering a wide range of research skills.
-A comprehensive list of these is circulated to students and is available from the MRC DTP administrator.

 A wide range of courses provide training in the following strategic skill priority areas identified by the MRC.